-A RESOLUTION adopting the Rules of Procedure for the 2016 Regular Session of the House of Representatives.
+1 A RESOLUTION ado pting the Rules of Procedure for the 20 017 Regular Session of

-Be it resolved by the House of Representatives of the General Assembly of the Commonwealth of Kentucky:

-- → Section 1.
-The following Rules of Procedure are adopted to govern the 2016 Regular Session of the House of Representatives: - Rule 1.
+- 2 the House of Representatives. - 3 Be it resolved by the House of Representatives of the General Assembly of the - 4 Commonwealth of Kentucky: - 5 → Section 1.
+The following Rules of Procedure are adopted to govern the 2017 - 6 Regular Session of the House of Representatives: - 7 Rule 1.
 Hours of Meeting.
-The House shall meet at times set by the Committee on Committees. - Rule 2.
+The House shall meet at times set by the Committee - 8 on Committees. - 9 Rule 2.
 Quorum.
-A majority of the members elected to the House shall constitute a quorum.
-If a quorum is not present at the time fixed for a meeting of the House, five members may adjourn or recess from day to day or from time to time and fifteen members may order a call of the House and send for absent members. - Rule 3.
+A majority of the members elected to the House shall - 10 constitute a quorum.
+If a quorum is not present at the time fixed for a meeting of the - House, five members may adjourn or recess from day to day or from time to time and - 12 fifteen members may order a call of the House and send for absent members. - Rule 3.
 Call of the House.
-Upon a call of the House, the Clerk shall call the roll.
-Absentees are then only noted, but no excuses shall be made until the full roll is called.
+Upon a call of the House, the Clerk shall call the - 14 roll.
+Absentees are then only noted, but no excuses shall be made until the full roll is - 15 called.
 The Clerk shall then call the absentees again.
-Excuses will be heard at this time.
-The doors of the House Chamber shall then be closed and the absentees not excused by the House may be sent for and arrested by the Sergeant-at-Arms and the House shall determine upon what conditions they shall be discharged from arrest.
-Members who voluntarily appear shall be immediately admitted to the floor of the House and names returned upon the Journal as present unless the House otherwise directs.
-Excuses for leaves of absence must receive a consent approval of two-thirds of the members elected.

-ORDER OF BUSINESS
+Excuses will be heard at this time. - 16 The doors of the House Chamber shall then be closed and the absentees not excused by - 17 the House may be sent for and arrested by the Sergeant-at-Arms and the House shall - 18 determine upon what conditions they shall be discharged from arrest.
+Members who - voluntarily appear shall be immediately admitted to the floor of the House and names - 20 returned upon the Journal as present unless the House otherwise directs.
+Excuses for - 21 leaves of absence must receive a consent approval of two-thirds of the members elected. - 22 ORDER OF BUSINESS - 23 Rule 4.

-Rule 4.
 Order of Business.
-The order of business shall be as follows:

-- 1. Invocation.

-- 2. Pledge of Allegiance.

-- 3. Roll Call.

-- 4. Introduction of Guests.

-- 5. Reading and Approval of the Journal.
+The order of business shall be as follows: - 24 1.
+Invocation. - 25 2.
+Pledge of Allegiance. - 26 3.
+Roll Call. - 4.
+Reading and Approval of the Journal [Introduction of Guests].

-- 6. Introduction and Reading of New Bills and Resolutions Introduced by Title and Sponsor.

-- 7. Report of Reference of Bills to Committees.

-- 8. Report of Committees.

-- 9. First Reading of Bills.

-- 10. Second Reading of Bills.

-- 11. Orders of the Day.

-- 12. Motions, Petitions and Communications.

-- 13. Announcements.

-- 14. Adjournment.

-The Roll Call shall be taken no later than 30 minutes after the chamber is called to order by the presiding officer.
-No more than 30 minutes shall be allotted to Motions, Petitions and Communications.

-Rule 5.
-Unfinished Business.
-Unfinished business which was being considered upon adjournment shall have precedence in the class of business to which it properly belongs upon the next succeeding legislative day.

-MOTIONS
+- 5. Introduction of Guests[Reading and Approval of the Journal]. - 2 6.
+Second Reading of Bills Introduction and Reading of New Bills and - 3 Resolutions Introduced by Title and Sponsor]. - 4 7.
+Report of Committees [Report of Reference of Bills to Committees]. - 5 8.
+First Reading of Bills[Report of Committees]. - 6 9.
+Orders of the Day[First Reading of Bills]. - 7 10.
+Motions, Petitions, Communications, and Announcements [Second Reading - 8 of Bills]. - 9 11.
+Introduction of Bills and Resolutions[Orders of the Day]. - 10 12.
+Report of Reference of Bills to Committees [Motions, Petitions, and - 11 Communications]. - 12 13.
+Meeting and Report of the Committee on Committees and the Rules - 13 Committee[Announcements]. - 14.
+Floor Amendments [Adjournment]. - 15.
+Adjournment. - 16 Under the order of business Introduction of Guests, the Majority Caucus Chair - and the Minority Caucus Chair shall be recognized to read a cumulative list of the - 18 guests for the day The Roll Call shall be taken no later than 30 minutes after the chamber - is called to order by the presiding officer.
+No more than 30 minutes shall be allotted to - 20 Motions, Petitions, Fand Communications, and Announcements. - 21 Rule 4A.
+Order of Business on First Day of the 2017 Regular Session.
+The order - of business on the first day of the 2017 Regular Session shall be as follows: - 23 1.
+Certificates of Election. - 24 2.
+Administration of Oath to Members. - 25 3.
+Roll Call. - 26 4.
+Election of the Speaker of the House of Representatives. - 27 5.
+Invocation.